Faire Wholesale Reviews and Maker Tips

 I’ll be honest: You can love Faire or hate Faire — but when it comes to growing wholesale as an independent brand, Faire is now a key part of the landscape.

 Faire (also called Faire Wholesale or Faire Wholesale Marketplace) is a wholesale marketplace connecting independent brands (many of them handmade lines) to independent boutiques.
-They’re one of several wholesale marketplaces that exist these days, including Abound, Tundra, Bulletin, and others.
+They used to be one of several wholesale marketplaces — including Abound, Tundra, Bulletin, and others — but are now the dominant option in the space as so many marketplaces have closed in recent years.

 There are certainly still things to be cautious about with Faire.
 But there are also many fantastic facets of what they do and enable for makers.
 The reality is that Faire is one key tool to consider when it comes to growing wholesale — and we want to support you in using that tool effectively and wisely.